A robust optimization approach for dynamic traffic signal control with emission considerations: Generalization of the robust optimization approach

 \subsection{Environmental equity}

-The equity constraint might occur when the planner of the traffic system would like to enforce emissions to be distributed relatively evenly across all parts of a network.
-To capture this, we consider the following constraint:
+The equity constraint is relevant when the network planner needs to enforce emissions to be distributed relatively evenly across all or part of a network.
+To address this consideration, we consider the constraint of the following form:

-where, for now, we assume no uncertainty in the parameter \(\boldsymbol a\).
-By stipulating an affine relationship between emission rate and vehicle number, this constraint can be immediately rewritten into
+where $E_{ij}$ is some prescribed threshold.
+We assume for now no uncertainty in the parameters $\boldsymbol a_i(\cdot)$ and $\boldsymbol a_j(\cdot)$.
+By assuming an affine relationship between the emission rate and link occupancy, without loss of generality, this constraint can be rewritten as